Karen Horney: Feminine psychology

 Horney was also a pioneer in the discipline of feminine psychiatry.
 As one of the first female psychiatrists, she was the first known woman to present a paper regarding feminine psychiatry.
 Fourteen of the papers she wrote between 1922 and 1937 were amalgamated into a single volume titled Feminine Psychology (1967).
 As a woman, she felt the mapping out of trends in female behaviour was a neglected issue.
 Women were regarded as objects of charm and beauty—at variance with every human being's ultimate purpose of self-actualization.

 Women, according to Horney, traditionally gain value only through their children and the wider family.
 She de-romanticized the Victorian concept of how a marriage bond should be.
 Horney explained that the "monogamous demand represents the fulfillment of narcissistic and sadistic impulses far more than it indicates the wishes of genuine love”.
 Most notably, her work "The Problem of the Monogamous Ideal" was fixed upon marriage, as were six other of Horney's papers.
 Her essay "Maternal Conflicts" attempted to shed new light on the problems women experience when raising adolescents.

 Horney believed both men and women have a drive to be ingenious and productive.
 Women are able to satisfy this need normally and internally—to do this they become pregnant and give birth.
 Men satisfy this need only through external ways; Horney proposed that the striking accomplishments of men in work or some other field can be viewed as compensation for their inability to give birth to children.

 Horney developed her ideas to the extent that she released one of the first "self-help" books in 1946, entitled Are You Considering Psychoanalysis?.
-The book asserted that those, both male and female, with relatively minor neurotic problems could, in effect, be their own psychiatrists.
+The book asserted that individuals with relatively minor neurotic problems could, in effect, be their own psychiatrists.
 She continually stressed self-awareness was a part of becoming a better, stronger, richer human being.